 Native-to-Native Mentorship Program in Psychology

 Welcome!
-The Society of Indian Psychologists (SIP) Native-to-Native Mentorship Program is designed to link generations by connecting American Indian, Alaskan Native, Native Hawaiian, and First Nations psychology students and early career professionals with experienced Native psychologists.
-We match Native individuals who are aspiring for careers in any area of psychology (academic, research, industry, public service, clinical, school, or consulting) with Native mentors and we provide training, CEU webinars, and a Native community of support to enhance career and personal development.
+The Society of Indian Psychologists (SIP) Native-to-Native Mentorship Program is designed to match Native individuals (students and junior faculty) who are aspiring for careers in any area of psychology (academic, research, industry, public service, clinical, school, or consulting) with Native mentors.
+We provide training, CEU webinars, and a Native support community to enhance career and personal development.

-All Native-to-Native Mentorship Program participants must be Full, Retired or Student Members of the Society of Indian Psychologists (SIP).
-Dues ($50, $35 or $10) are assessed annually and must be current for the 2019-2020 year.
+All Native-to-Native Mentorship Program participants must be Full-Time Practitioners, Retired, or Student Members of the Society of Indian Psychologists (SIP).

 *Email address modified to reduce spamming,